-- the redemption figure is not paid in full within a Tolerance Period of 180 days from the loan repayment date
+- the redemption figure is not paid in full within a Tolerance Period from the loan repayment date

 - the borrower is unable to provide Lendy with sufficient clarity (defined below) as to how the loan will be repaid within the tolerance period

 - upon the first working day, it remains outstanding outside of the tolerance period

 At our absolute discretion we will default a loan at any time throughout the Tolerance Period.

 - For the Tolerance Period investors will continue to accrue interest but interest will not be credited until, for example, the sale of the security completes.
 The final interest credit is dependent upon the amount of repayment that we are ultimately able to secure.

 - At our discretion, a loan may be extended before or by the original repayment date.

 - When a loan is extended, the repayment date is renegotiated to extend the original loan term, with the Tolerance Period reset to start the day following the new repayment date.